leen-1422/SDA-mern-backend-project/README.md

 In addition to the basic requirements, the application enhances its functionality with the following features:

 1. Include pagination functionality to retrieve items or products in batches or limit the number of items returned in a single request. ✅
-2. Implement a route to handle GET requests with query parameters for filtering items or products based on specific criteria (e.g., by category, price range).
+2. Implement a route to handle GET requests with query parameters for filtering items or products based on specific criteria (e.g., by category, price range). ✅
 3. Add validation checks to ensure the data meets certain criteria before performing create or update operations (e.g., validating required fields, data format) using Zod.
-4. Create routes to handle GET requests to fetch items or products sorted in a specific order (e.g., by title, by date added).
+4. Create routes to handle GET requests to fetch items or products sorted in a specific order (e.g., by title, by date added).✅

 ## Level 3: Bonus Requirements (Optional)

 If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

-1. Implement search functionality to allow users to search for specific items or products based on keywords or specific fields (e.g., by title, by author).
+1. Implement search functionality to allow users to search for specific items or products based on keywords or specific fields (e.g., by title, by author). ✅
 2. Integrate JWT authentication and authorization mechanisms to secure the API endpoints and restrict access to certain routes or operations.
 3. Add functionality to handle related resources (e.g., for a library, add routes to handle borrowing or returning books; for an e-commerce store, add routes for placing an order).